google/ExoPlayer/customization.md

 * A `LoadControl` that controls when the `MediaSource` buffers more media, and how much media is buffered.
 A `LoadControl` is injected when the player is created.
+* A `LivePlaybackSpeedControl` that controls the playback speed during live playbacks to allow the player to stay close to a configured live offset.
+A `LivePlaybackSpeedControl` is injected when the player is created.

 The concept of injecting components that implement pieces of player functionality is present throughout the library.
 The default implementations of